coltoneshaw/CS-Repro-Mattermost/README.md

 - **`make run`**: Initializes the environment and creates the containers
 - **`make run-all`**: Spins up all environment containers with the database replicas and Mattermost HA.
 - You must run `make run` before running the below:
-  - **`make run-db-replica`**: Launches the environment with replicas.
+  - **`make run-db-replicas`**: Launches the environment with replicas.
 Ideal for adding replicas to an existing setup or initializing with replicas from the get-go.
   - **`make run-mm-replica`**: Launches an additional Mattermost node and enables HA.
   - **`make run-rtcd`**: Launches the RTCD service for Mattermost Calls and updates the config to use it correctly.
 - **`make backup-keycloak`**: Generates a backup of the current Keycloak setup in the files directory.
 Useful for infrequent backups.